Pabau - Clinic Software for your Business | Go Paperless Today

 • Mobile units for on-the-go services

-With mobile beauty services on the rise, SB 803 updates the requirements for operating a mobile unit, making it easier for professionals to bring their services directly to clients.
+With mobile beauty services becoming increasingly popular, SB 803 updates the requirements for operating a mobile unit, making it easier for professionals to bring their services directly to clients.

 Mobile salons must meet health and safety standards, including proper sanitation, secure tool storage, and waste disposal regulations.
 Like traditional salons, mobile units must be inspected and licensed by the California State Board.